1414213/scwin2/README.md

 "IncrementsLeftElseRight": true
 "TapsElseHolds": false
 ```
 Works the same as `StickRadial`.
-All buttons in `Buttons` are released when input to the trackpad stops.
+All `Button`s in `Buttons` are released when input to the trackpad stops.

 ### PadScroll
 ```